Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 I logged into WIN11-INTUNE-01 as Adele Vance (the local administrator) and enrolled the device in Intune.

-As shown below, the Windows device is now joined to both Microsoft Entra ID and Microsoft Intune.
+As shown below, the Windows device is now joined to Microsoft Entra ID and enrolled in Microsoft Intune.

 <img width="1291" height="631" alt="WIN11_INTUNE-01 enrolleras i Intune" src="https://github.com/user-attachments/assets/f1040138-a490-4902-9db4-38b0ae78a949" />